Admission to Special Programs

 Admission to the Honors Program

-UMW enrolls sixty to eighty students annually into our interdisciplinary Honors Program.
+UMW enrolls 10% of the entering class annually into our interdisciplinary Honors Program.
 Consideration generally begins for students who indicate interest, who are enrolled in the most rigorous programs available to them, who have earned a 3.9 GPA on a 4.0 scale or higher, and who have received combined Evidence Based Critical Reading plus Math SAT scores of 1350 or higher or ACT Composite scores of 29 or higher.
 Students may apply test optional and be considered for the Honors Program.
-Students not admitted to the Honors Program as new first year students may apply directly to the program after their first semester at UMW.
+Students not admitted to the Honors Program as new first-year students may apply directly to the program after their first semester at UMW.
 See the Honors Program description for additional details about program requirements and opportunities.

 Admission to the STP Program

-Nearly sixty students participate annually in the Student Transition Program (STP) which begins with a free five week residential summer session between high school graduation and the first semester at UMW and continues through the first year of enrollment.
+Nearly forty students participate annually in the Student Transition Program (STP) which begins with a free two week residential summer session between high school graduation and the first semester at UMW and continues through the first-year of enrollment.
 Priority consideration for admission to STP is given to underrepresented populations.
 All first year applicants may be considered for STP regardless of residency (domicile) or residential/commuter status.
 Students may be considered for both the Honors Program and STP or the Pre-Nursing Dual Degree Plan and STP.

 Admission to the Pre-Nursing (1+2+1) Dual Degree Path